cstone157/bi-grafana/README.md

 # NOTE:
 With Grafana the time field has to be in UTC format, to do this for example use -> TO_DATE('2021-01-01', 'YYYY-MM-DD') at time zone 'utc' as "time"	to convert the string '2021-01-01' into a UTC formatted date string.
+To initialize submodule, first run '$ git submodule init' and then '$ git submodule update'

 # For Example:
 SELECT